i-black-angel/weibo_cputemp/README.md

 weibo_cputemp
 =============

-sending my cpu temperature to weibo.com
+This is a small project for sending my cpu temperature to weibo.com

+1. Require
+  1) Open Hardware Monitor